Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Determinants and relative spectra

 The goal of this section is to investigate induced norms on the determinant line, leading to the notion of \emph{relative volume} of two norms.
-We relate the latter to successive minima via a Minkowski-type theorem, and then apply the results of \cite{BC} to obtain a general convergence result for the relative volumes of certain sequences of norms on the graded pieces of a graded algebra.
+We relate the latter to the relative spectrum via a Minkowski-type theorem.

-In this section, $V$ still denotes a finite dimensional vector space over a field $K$, complete with respect to an absolute value, and we set as before $N:=\dim V$.
+As before, $V$ denotes a finite dimensional vector space over a complete valued field $K$, and we set $N:=\dim V$.